-For more specific information about course offerings, graduation plans, or other academic policies, see our District's High School Course Guide:
+For specific information about course offerings, graduation plans, or other academic policies, see one of the District resources below.

-Students who begin high school after August of 2014 will earn a diploma under the Foundation Graduation Plan with one or more endorsements.
+Students now earn a high school diploma under the Foundation Graduation Plan with one or more endorsements.
 An endorsement is an area of specialized study, determined by a sequence of specific courses.
-To learn more about these endorsements, view a copy of the High School Course Guide (above), or watch the video (below).
+For a quick refernce to endorsement options, see one of the resources below.

 For more information, contact:

 Ward Roberts, Director of Innovation and Advanced Academics, 940.235.1021, ext.
 15009